tablelandnetwork/docs/docs/sdk/database/aliases.md

 An alias is, in a sense, the same as a table prefix but with local uniqueness restrictions and only scoped to your project alone (i.e., has no relationship to the broader Tableland network).

 Under the hood, `aliases` contains an object with `read` and `write` functions.
-The `read` function must return a mapping of the project-scoped table alias to the universally unique Tableland table nam—for example, `{ "users": "users_31337_2" }`.
+The `read` function must return a mapping of the project-scoped table alias to the universally unique Tableland table name—for example, `{ "users": "users_31337_2" }`.
 The `write` function will be called any time a `Database` instance is used to create a table and modifies the JSON file, writing the mapping to it.

 :::note
 All project aliases must be unique.
 If you try to create a table with a preexisting alias saved in your config file, you'll run into an error: `table name already exists in aliases`.